Automattic/ghactivity/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.2.1 =
+* Make sure the chart data isn't added anywhere but where necessary

 = 1.2 =
 * Change authentication method.
 Use personal tokens instead, so the plugin can capture activity in private repos. **You will need to configure the plugin again.**